Robbie Williams: 2013–2014: Swings Both Ways and Under the Radar Volume 1

-In September 2013, Williams announced a follow up to his 2001 swing album, titled Swings Both Ways for release in November.
-The album features covers and original songs, whilst also including duet recordings with Michael Bublé, Olly Murs, Rufus Wainright, Lily Allen and Kelly Clarkson.
-In November 2013 Williams made a cameo appearance in the video to Murs's song "Hand on Heart".
+In September 2013, Williams announced a follow-up to his 2001 swing album, titled Swings Both Ways for release in November.
+The album features covers and original songs, whilst also including duet recordings with Michael Bublé, Olly Murs, Rufus Wainwright, Lily Allen and Kelly Clarkson.
+In November 2013, Williams made a cameo appearance in the video to Murs's song "Hand on Heart".

 Williams released a compilation album entitled Under the Radar Volume 1 on 1 December 2014 through his website, featuring leftovers and unreleased songs. "[These are] loads and loads of songs that I have written that I am incredibly passionate about, I want you to hear them, otherwise they are just going to remain in my computer!"
-Williams claims that Guy Chambers "is not happy" about these songs being released online: "He thinks I am a lunatic for not putting them on an album that we have promoted with TV performances and at radio stations and a big tour," Williams said.
+Williams said that Guy Chambers was "not happy" about these songs being released online: "He thinks I am a lunatic for not putting them on an album that we have promoted with TV performances and at radio stations and a big tour," Williams said.
 "But I am an impetuous bugger, and I want them out now, now, now!"